ryanto/next-s3-upload/README.md

 export { APIRoute as default } from 'next-s3-upload';
 ```

 That's it.
-This module's `APIRoute` takes care of all the coordination with S3.
+This module's `APIRoute` takes care of all the communication with S3.

 ## Usage